olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-span.png)

+### Semantic Rollback
+Semantic rollback refers to the process of reverting changes in a way that aligns with how things works in real life.
+Imagine you accidentally knock over a cup of coffee.
+The warm liquid spills out and spreads across the surface.
+You might say, “Oops!
+I spilled my coffee all over the table.”

+To clean up the mess, grab some paper towels or a cloth.

 ## The Saga Pattern
 The Saga Pattern is an architectural approach used to manage data consistency across microservices in distributed transaction scenarios.